benji-utility/benji/README.md

 ```

 When creating this request manually, make sure all the data groups are followed by a semicolon, including the last one.

-[^1] The values returned by this group are formated as CSV strings

 ## Building Manually
 1. Clone the repository in your chosen location with the following command